 1. Economists think in terms of opportunity cost and behavior, benefits and costs, decisions made at the margin, efficiency, incentives, unintended effects, and exchange.

-2. Opportunity cost is the most highly valued opportunity or alternative forfeited when a choice is made.
+2. Opportunity cost is the most highly valued opportunity or an alternative forfeited when a choice is made.

 3. The higher the opportunity cost of something is, the less likely it is to be done.